 The story so far

 Exeter Observer began publishing in April 2019.
-Its community-owned subscription-based business model sustains other successful public interest journalism publishers, notably The Bristol Cable and The Ferret in Scotland.
+Its community-owned reader-funded business model sustains other successful local public interest journalism publishers across the UK.

 Martin Redfern is Exeter Observer’s editor and a director of its publisher Exeter Observer Limited.
-He writes many of our news stories and features, performs investigative research and maintains the website.
+He writes many of our news stories and features, leads on investigative research and maintains the Exeter Observer website.

-He is an accredited UK press card holder with professional memberships of the Chartered Institute of Journalists and the Society of Editors and holds a Journalism masters degree with distinction at Birkbeck, University of London.
-Our insurance underwriters rely on these credentials to provide comprehensive indemnity cover which protects our public interest publishing.
+Martin is an accredited UK press card holder, a member of the Chartered Institute of Journalists and the Society of Editors and holds a masters degree in Journalism with distinction at Birkbeck, University of London.

 “Journalism is printing what someone else does not want published; everything else is public relations.”